Xyporz/CISSL-GANs/README.md

 # CISSL-GANs
-This is the code for our paper that has submitted to TMI journal.
+This is the code for our paper that has submitted to IEEE Transactions on Medical Imaging.
 The more details will be provided soon.